 A retirement plan is an investment account, with certain tax benefits, where investors invest their money for retirement.
 There are a number of types of retirement plans.
 Workplace retirement plans, sponsored by your employer, include 401(k) plans and 403(b) plans.
 If you don’t have access to a retirement plan, you could get an individual retirement plan (IRA), of either the traditional or Roth variety.

-How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle for making investments, including purchasing stocks, bonds and funds, that exempt you from taxes in one of two ways: either letting you invest pretax dollars (as with a tradition IRA) or allowing you to withdraw money without paying taxes on that money.
+How you can make money: Retirement plans aren’t a separate category of investment, per se, but a vehicle to buy stocks, bonds and funds in two tax-advantaged ways.
+The first, lets you invest pretax dollars (as with a tradition IRA).
+The second, allows you to withdraw money without paying taxes on that money.
 The risks for the investments are the same as if you were buying the investments outside of a retirement plan.

-An option is a somewhat more complicated way to buy a stock.
+An option is a somewhat more complex way to buy a stock.
 When you buy an option, you’re purchasing the ability to buy or sell an asset at a certain price at a given time.
 There are two types of options: call options, for buying assets, and put options, for selling options.

 How you can make money: Annuities can guarantee an additional stream of income for retirement.
 But while they are fairly low risk, they aren’t high-growth.
-They make a good supplement to retirement savings, rather than an integral source of funding.
+So investors tend to make them a good supplement for their retirement savings, rather than an integral source of funding.

 A derivative is a financial instrument that drives its value from another asset.
 Similar to an annuity, it is a contract between two parties.
 In this case, though, the contract is an agreement to sell an asset at a specific price in the future.
 If the investor agrees to purchase the derivative then they are betting that the value won’t decrease.
 Derivatives are considered to be a more advanced investment and are typically purchased by institutional investors.